Conservatories and orangeries

 Be clear about your needs

-Be clear about what you want to use the conservatory for, but be flexible on the types of conservatory, designs and materials - you may surprise yourself when you see what’s on offer.
+Be clear on what you want to use the conservatory for, but be flexible on the types of conservatory, designs and materials - you may surprise yourself when you see what’s on offer.

-When we asked Which? members who have bought a conservatory about their experiences, we found that nearly one in 10 people ended up opting for a different type or size of conservatory than they initially had in mind.
+When we asked Which? members* who have bought a conservatory about their experiences, 11% said it ended up being different to what they initially had in mind.
+Of those people, the top three things people did differently were:

 Don't dismiss aesthetics